-All entry materiald must be received by Steve Glazer by midnight, Friday, December 8, 2017.
+All entry materials must be received by Steve Glazer by midnight, Friday, December 7, 2018.

 Display of Art Submissions

 Work entered into the contest must be available for exhibition.
-All work brought to the LAND Conference at the Shoreline Inn in Muskegon, Michigan, February 21-23, 2018, will be put on display for the duration of the conference.
+All work brought to the LAND Conference Ann Arbor, Michigan, February 6-8, 2019, will be put on display for the duration of the conference.
 Students entering the contest should have a college sponsor who will assist as needed with the transportation of the artwork for the exhibit.
 Work need not be framed, but in preparation for display, all paper art work must be mounted or matted using white board with minimum 1″ borders all the way around.
 All work on actual canvas must have hanging wire across the back.
 All attempts will be made to not damage work put on display, but conference organizers must put pin holes in the corners of mounts or mattes for display.

 Entries will be juried by an art professional to determine prize winners.